tomomasayamasaki/LAXOR/README.md

 ## 🟨 Citing LAXOR accelerator and simulator

-If you use BoTorch, please cite the following paper:
+If you use LAXOR, please cite the following paper:
 ```
 Paper information
 ```